gustawdaniel/gustawdaniel/src/content/blog/en/2021-04-21-fetch-promise-and-template-string-on-example-of-to-do-list-in-javascript.md

 Now we can talk about logic of application placed in `app.js` .
 Before this we need remove form `index.html` exemplary list elements.
 I mean removing everything between `<ul></ul>` .
 We modifying `index.html` in this way now because responsibility for managing tasks is transferred to `app.js` .

 All script is placed in anonymous function executed after event `DOMContentLoaded` .
-It prevent to executing script before loading `DOM` .
+It prevents to executing script before loading `DOM` .

 ```js
 document.addEventListener('DOMContentLoaded',function () {